 You can do this by making changes to your lifestyle, such as your daily diet and your exercise routine/activity levels.
 Just like there are certain things out there that can heighten your chances of developing diabetes, there are also things you can do to help keep it at bay.
 (5)

 Such things include keeping your weight in check, as well as managing your blood sugar levels.
-There are a number of dietary supplements which you can take to make things easier for you.
+There are several dietary supplements that you can take to make things easier for you.
 For instance, there’s chromium, berberine, vitamin D3, and Gymnema Sylvestre.

 You should also avoid smoking.
 Cigarettes are by no means your friend when it comes to managing or preventing diabetes.
-Quite the contrary, they have a tendency to worsen your insulin resistance.
+Quite the contrary, they tend to worsen your insulin resistance.

-We hope this information and general tips will prove useful to you in both managings or preventing diabetes altogether.
+We hope this information and general tips will prove useful to you in both managing and preventing diabetes altogether.